zoisite-rb/zoisite-rb/guides/source/sign_up_and_settings.md

 One of the most common features to add to any application is a sign up process for registering new users.
-The e-commerce application we've built so far only has authentication and users must be created in the Rails console or a script.
+The e-commerce application we've built so far only has authentication and users must be created in the Zoisite console or a script.

 This feature is required before we can add other features.
 For example, to let users create wishlists, they will need to be able to sign up first before they